HakimeSheikhalishahi/sh-dynamic-form-builder/README.md

 </a>

 # ✔️ Version 2.6.0
-- Custom sizing for control and label by values: small,medium and large.Default is medium.
+- Sizing for control and label by values: small,medium and large.Default is medium.
 - Red color added to color of buttons
 - Simple validation error style has added that shows red text without background color.You can reached it by setting simpleValidationError:true